David de Pury: Legacy and controversy

 In June 2020 the Collectif Pour La Mémoire petitioned to have the statue in Neuchâtel removed since the majority of his wealth came from investments and holdings in industries that depended on forced labor of enslaved African people, inspired by the numerous monuments removed following the murder of George Floyd in the United States.
 The Collectif Pour La Mémoire stated in their petition, signed by over 2,000 people, that "the money inherited by David de Pury, at his death in 1786, was used to carry out a large number of works in the town of Neuchâtel but it was won by the blood of black people from Africa forced into slavery in the 18th century.
 It is our responsibility to challenge this legacy and refuse to allow anyone who has contributed to the suffering of more than 55,000 slaves to be seen as a benefactor."
 They also asked that a plaque commemorating those who suffered from racism and white supremacy replace the statue.
 By 13 July 2020 the petition had been signed by over 2,500 people.

-The petition was criticized by Nicolas de Pury, a member of the de Pury family and elected representative of the Green Party to the General Council of Neuchâtel.
+The petition was criticized by Nicolas de Pury, a member of the Pury family and elected representative of the Green Party to the General Council of Neuchâtel.
 He suggested that more historical research be done on his ancestor, and include his history with slavery on a plaque under the statue.
-De Pury also called for allocating funds to a historian to "shed light" on de Pury's entire life.
+Pury also called for allocating funds to a historian to "shed light" on Pury's entire life.

-Late in the night on 12 July 2020 the statue of de Pury was vandalized by protesters.
+Late in the night on 12 July 2020 the statue of Pury was vandalized by protesters.
 Red paint, symbolizing blood of enslaved Africans, was smeared across the statue.
-An email was sent to Arcinfo by the group responsible titled A Monument for Those Resisting Colonialism, Not for Slavers.
+An email was sent to ArcInfo by the group responsible titled A Monument for Those Resisting Colonialism, Not for Slavers.
 The statue was cleaned the following morning.

+In 2021, the authorities in Neuchâtel opted to install a plaque and launched an artistic contest to create a work that interacted with the statue and its past.
+Mathias Pfund's sculpture Great in the Concrete, selected by an international jury, was unveiled in 2022.
+An audiovisual installation by Nathan Solioz was also projected for a month in front of the statue in 2024.